cyberbotics/webots-doc/automobile/car.md

 slots, the positions are different for each model (because the size of the cars differs), see the [following table](#positions-of-the-car-sensors-slots) for the exact positions.

-%figure "Positions of the car sensors slots"
+%figure "Positions of the car sensor slots"

 | Model              | Front slot translation | Top slot translation | Rear slot translation |
 | ------------------ | ---------------------- | -------------------- | --------------------- |